Bagatur

 Elo Rating

-Special Thanks to Graham Banks, who put a huge efforts in testing Bagatur versions through the years!
+Special thanks to Graham Banks, who has put tremendous effort into testing Bagatur versions over the years!

-When and how Bagatur Chess Engine project has started
+When and how the Bagatur Chess Engine project started

-So, if you plan to work on a chess engine, better start earlier, you need time to achieve stable version which beats you! :-)
+So, if you are planning to write a chess engine: better start early — it takes time to reach a stable version that can beat you. :-)

-According to CCRL, there are below 500+ chess engines in the world.
-This means that not many people are really interested in programming chess engines.
-Most probably the author of a chess engine is interested not only in programming but also in chess game.
-He/she must have enough willingness to invest spare time in chess programing, without any incentives, just for fun and driven by curiosity.
+According to CCRL, there are fewer than ~500 chess engines in the world.
+That means there are not that many people genuinely interested in chess-engine programming.
+The author of a chess engine has typically to be interested not only in programming but also in chess itself — and willing to invest a lot of spare time without any incentive, just for fun and curiosity.
+For that reason, I am always happy to see new engines and new authors appear!

 Bagatur is powered by YourKit Java Profiler